 Historic Locations > Jay Dayton Smith House

-The Jay Dayton Smith house is also listed individually on the National Register of Historic Places.
+The Jay Dayton Smith House is located within the Las Vegas High School Neighborhood Historic District, and is listed individually on the National Register of Historic Places.